alebora/NAVI/README.md

 }
 ```

-## Dashboard
+## Dashboard and Mobile App

-The dashboard should be the operational control center.
+The dashboard should be the operational control center for the team, and the mobile app should be the phone-first interface for users and admins.

-Pages:
+For detailed app implementation instructions, see `NAVI_APP_README.md`.

+Shared dashboard/app pages or screens:

 - Live robot status.
 - Active navigation session.